 - Is there any assistance with recruitment to posts, similar to the flexible apprenticeships?
-Support with recruitment may be available via your local Training Hub and local commissioners as is the case for other ARRS roles. - Is there a cap on numbers for Trainee GPAs?
+Support with recruitment may be available via your local commissioners as is the case for other ARRS roles. - Is there a cap on numbers for Trainee GPAs?
 No, recruitment is not capped.